-At The Berkeley School, we have long known about the benefits of having extended exposure and multi-year experiences with faculty who truly get to know students as individuals.
-Our students tend to connect differently as they model being their best selves and practice navigating relationships, metacognition, as well as conflict resolution.
+TBS students make meaningful connections as they model being their best selves and practice navigating relationships, metacognition, and conflict resolution.
 The social and emotional development that occurs when children model behavior for their peers, both older and younger, leads to a more empathetic and confident child.